-In 2017, the U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy Designation to MDMA for PTSD, making it the first psychedelic-assisted psychotherapy evaluated in phase three trials for possible prescription use.
-Currently there are ten clinics in the United States offering expanded patient access to MDMA, with the possibility of full FDA approval by 2023 (MAPS).
+2017 the U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy Designation to MDMA for PTSD.
+Ultimately, this made it the first psychedelic-assisted psychotherapy evaluated in phase three trials for possible prescription use.
+Presently, ten clinics in the United States offer expanded patient access to MDMA Assisted Psychotherapy, with the possibility of full FDA approval by 2023 (MAPS).

 History of MDMA

-MDMA, originally known as Methylsafrylaminc, was created in 1912 by German chemists for pharmaceutical purposes while developing medicines that could stop bleeding.
+Known initially as Methylsafrylaminc, MDMA was created in 1912 by German chemists for pharmaceutical purposes.
+Explicitly this was while developing medicines that could stop bleeding.

-During the Cold War, the U.S. Army and the CIA used MDMA, as well as other hallucinogenic drugs, as psychological weapons for mind control.
+During the Cold War, the U.S. Army and the CIA used MDMA and other hallucinogenic drugs as psychological weapons for mind control.

-Also commonly referred to as ecstasy or molly, MDMA was used by some psychiatrists in the 1970s as a tool to help patients communicate and participate in the psychotherapy process before becoming a widely used street drug in the 1980s and later declared illegal by the FDA in 1985.
+Chiefly referred to as ecstasy or molly, some psychiatrists in the 1970s used MDMA to help patients communicate and participate in psychotherapy.
+Later, it became a widely used street drug in the 1980s.
+As a result, the FDA declared it illegal in 1985.

 Effects of MDMA

-MDMA is a stimulant and an entactogen, meaning it produces feelings of empathy, connectedness and love, and can create a sense of euphoria for the user.
-The drug can also cause spikes in heart rate, blood pressure and raise a user’s body temperature.
+A stimulant and an entactogen, MDMA produces feelings of empathy, connectedness, and love.
+Similarly, it can create a sense of euphoria for the user.
+The drug can also cause heart rate and blood pressure spikes and raise a user’s body temperature.

-As an entactogen, MDMA causes the release of oxytocin in the brain that creates feelings of trust and is also shown to help process memories in an area of the brain called the amygdala (Mitchell, ACS).
-Both of these characteristics make MDMA ideal for psychological therapies and a powerful tool in helping people with long-term trauma or PTSD.
+As an entactogen, MDMA causes the release of oxytocin in the brain, creating feelings of trust.
+Accordingly, it’s also shown to help process memories in an area of the brain called the amygdala (Mitchell, ACS).
+Both of these characteristics make MDMA-Assisted Psychotherapy ideal for mental health treatment.
+Additionally, it can be a powerful tool in helping people with long-term trauma or PTSD.

-Posttraumatic stress disorder (PTSD) is defined as “a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape or who have been threatened with death, sexual violence or serious injury” (APA).
+Posttraumatic stress disorder (PTSD) is “a psychiatric disorder that occurs in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape or who experience death, sexual violence or serious injury” (APA).

-PTSD is a condition associated with reduced cognitive and psychosocial functioning and when not adequately treated, PTSD can be a long-lasting and life-threatening condition.
-Those suffering from PTSD may experience nightmares and flashbacks, depression, engage in substance use, feel detached from daily life and unable to maintain employment or relationships.
+Furthermore, PTSD is a condition associated with reduced cognitive and psychosocial functioning.
+When not adequately treated, PTSD can be a long-lasting and life-threatening condition.
+Consequently, those with PTSD may experience nightmares and flashbacks, depression, engage in substance use, and feel detached.
+Additionally, they can be unable to maintain employment or relationships.

 Facts on PTSD